aritchie/blog/input/posts/shiny20.md

 <?#/ TabGroup ?>

 ## In Closing
 This article only scrapped the surface of the 2.0 upgrade.
 There's more articles to come and the docs are shaping up nicely.
+There are also other packages like NFC, Speech to Text, BLE Hosting, Sensors, and HTTP Transfers that all still exists.
+They just didn't see any huge feature updates in this release.

 I want to thank my good friend [Dan Siegel](https://twitter.com/DanJSiegel) of Prism fam for all of the help, testing, tooling, suggesting, blog articles, and poking (cough...nagging).
 Shiny and the Xamarin community as a whole is a better place because of him.
 His work on [Mobile Build Tools](https://mobilebuildtools.com/) was also immensely helpful for the Shiny samples and integration tests.